-This form is on the agenda due to the experience the Board had six months ago with approximately 100 supervisors and supervisees.
-There are a number of individuals who did not understand the purpose of the supervision agreement form which created a great deal of concern for those individuals accruing hours.
+This form is on the agenda because of the experience the Board had six months ago.
+There are a number of individuals who seem to mistake the purpose of the supervision agreement form.
+This created a great deal of concern for those individuals accruing hours.